 Restoration 'Radt Van Avonturen'

-The building history of the ‘Big Wheel of Adventure’ in its current state goes back to the 16th century.
-Antwerp was bursting at its seams and became a flourishing world city.
-As a result of the Spanish Fury in 1576, together with the city hall, a big part of this area in the historical city center was burnt down.
-Hereby also the original medieval building.
-Immediately after the fire of 1579 the building with a shop was rebuilt, meaning that the present appearance of the building is nearly 450 years old.
+The construction history of Het Groot Radt van Avonturen in its current form goes back to the 16th century.
+Antwerp was bursting at the seams and flourishing as a global city.
+As a result of the Spanish Fury in 1576, the town hall — along with a large part of the surrounding historic city centre — burned down.
+The original medieval building was lost in the fire as well.
+Immediately after the fire, in 1579, the house with shop was rebuilt.
+The present appearance of the building is therefore largely around 450 years old.

 collectief / Commercial